Undergraduate Admissions FAQs

 Yes, the Athletic Department awards scholarships to students who demonstrate a potential to significantly contribute to the athletic program of the University.
 To qualify, students must meet regular admission standards and NAIA requirements.
 Interested students are encouraged to contact the coach of the sport(s) in which they are interested.

-Asbury offers 17 intercollegiate sports teams: baseball, basketball (men's and women's), cross country (men's and women's), golf (men's and women's), lacrosse (men's and women's), soccer (men's and women's), softball, swimming (men's and women's), tennis (men's and women's) and volleyball.
+Asbury offers 16 intercollegiate sports teams: baseball, basketball (men's and women's), cross country (men's and women's), golf (men's and women's), women's lacrosse, soccer (men's and women's), softball, swimming (men's and women's), tennis (men's and women's) and volleyball.

 Asbury participates in a number of scholarship and grant programs at both the federal and state level, including the Kentucky KEES program.
 We offer scholarships to students whose parent is an Asbury alumnus and students whose parent is in full-time, paid Christian ministry.
 We also have a competitive scholarship for U.S. ethnic students, a Church Match program, work-study opportunities and more.